joshjung/mongo-tree/README.md

           data: 'this is the root data'
           children: [{
             id: 2,
-            data: 'this is the child node's (2) data' }, {
+            data: 'this is the child nodes (2) data' }, {
             id: 3,
-            data: 'this is the child node's (3) data' }, {
+            data: 'this is the child nodes (3) data' }, {
             id: 4,
-            data: 'this is the child node's (4) data' }]
+            data: 'this is the child nodes (4) data' }]
         }
       }